CASE STUDY

 • Compare progress and goals to peers to see how similar organizations have worked through their CDP disclosure and how they’ve worked to reduce their negative environmental impact.

-• Aim to collect accurate scope 1, scope 2 and scope 3 information to provide a full set of data for the disclosure.
+• Collect accurate scope 1, scope 2, and scope 3 information to provide a full set of data for the disclosure.

-CDP provides access to research and engagement campaigns in addition to their scores and reporting platform.
-These additional resources help support efforts to improve the quality and number of disclosures.
+CDP provides access to research and engagement campaigns in addition to its scores and reporting platform.
+These resources support efforts to improve the quality and number of disclosures.

 Research Hub

-CDP’s research hub is home to many datasets and reports that illustrate how reporting organizations are taking action.
+CDP’s research hub is home to robust datasets that illustrate how reporting organizations are taking action.
 Data is freely available to the public.

-Access to this research can let customers and residents see how companies, governments and public authorities are making progress with their climate goals.
-Investors can get a closer look at how companies are faring against their peers.
+Access to this research lets customers and stakeholders see how companies, governments, and public authorities are making progress on their climate goals.
+Investors can use the data to better understand how companies are faring compared to their peers.
 Reporting organizations can also use this information to guide their disclosures.

 Non-Disclosure Campaign

-CDP provides membership for supply chain, reporter services and investors.
-Becoming a member comes with its own set of benefits and access to CDP’s resources.
-All memberships require a fee and some include different levels of benefits.
+CDP provides different membership options for supply chain monitoring, reporting, and investor engagement.
+All memberships require a fee, and some include different levels of benefits.
 We’ll break down the three primary membership types below.

 Supply Chain

-CDP Supply Chain membership is for companies that want support disclosing emissions along their value chain.
-As a member, CDP will allow customers to directly request their suppliers to disclose to CDP and support both customers and suppliers throughout the whole process.
+CDP Supply Chain membership is for companies that want support in assessing emissions in their value chains.
+CDP allows members to directly request disclosure from suppliers and supports both customers and suppliers throughout the process.
 They also provide resources and strategies for engaging suppliers.
+Members get:

-• CDP disclosure system benefits help members understand and collect useful and applicable information from suppliers.
+• Support understanding and collecting useful and applicable information from suppliers.

-• Data and analytics benefits help members make informed decisions and take action with their suppliers’ data.
+• Help making informed decisions and taking action with their suppliers’ data.

-• Support and training benefits help members engage with and support suppliers with their disclosures.
+• Support and training to engage with suppliers.

-• Communication benefits help members inform their stakeholders about their CDP Supply Chain membership and how they’re taking action.
+• Communications guidance and support informing stakeholders about CDP Supply Chain membership and how they’re taking action.

-Depending on the level of membership (standard, lead, premium), businesses can also get help with more complex resources like support with net-zero targets, summaries of each supplier’s performance and multi-region support.
-Once information is collected, CDP will evaluate and provide suppliers’ data with their insights each year.
+Depending on the level of membership (standard, lead, premium), businesses can also get support with more complex issues, like net-zero targets, summaries of each supplier’s performance, and multi-region support.
+Once information is collected, CDP will evaluate and provide suppliers’ data with its insights each year.

 Reporter Services

-• Disclosure support will help companies improve their data and plans for mitigating their negative environmental impact.
-Resources include one-to-one account management, review of the first disclosure draft and step-by-step guidance for first-timers.
+• Help with plans for mitigating their negative environmental impact.
+Resources include one-to-one account management, review of the first disclosure draft, and step-by-step guidance for first-timers.

-• Data and analytics support will help companies learn best practices and benchmark their progress against others.
-Resources include unlimited downloads of responses from companies, access to an interactive analytics tool and customized data cuts upon request.
+• Data and analytics support, best practices, and benchmarking.
+Resources include unlimited downloads of responses from companies, access to an interactive analytics tool, and customized data cuts upon request.

-• Events and insights support will help companies get ahead of environmental news and trends while also highlighting their leadership.
-Resources include knowledge sharing and networking events, and member-exclusive webinars.
+• Events and insights to help get ahead of environmental news and trends while also highlighting leadership.
+Resources include knowledge-sharing and networking events, along with member-exclusive educational webinars.

 • Disclosure progress updates throughout the open disclosure period so companies can know how companies of interest are moving through the process.